 Source: My own need to stay organized.

-By Poor But Proud from Salem OR
+By Sandi/Poor But Proud from Salem OR

 I went to a local bar and asked for three empty liquor boxes all the same size which have dividers right in them.
 Then I decorated them with contact paper, and placed them on their sides on a top shelf in my craft room.

 I tried to keep my yarn organized and finally after trying umpteen different methods, decided "forget it!"
-I donated 5 large leaf bags full to the local "old folks home" and still had lots of yarn left.
-It took me a couple of years, but I finally used it all up.
+I donated 5 large leaf bags full and still had lots of yarn left.
+Now the only time I buy yarn is if I have something specific in mind to make.

 I store my yarn in 2 litter soda bottles.
 Take an empty, clean bottle and remove the lid.
 Take a knife or large scissors and cut it in half, near the center of the label.
 Place your skein or ball of yarn inside the bottom half, take the end of the yarn and run it out the mouth of the bottle.